henningWoehr/actions/poetry/check-version/readme.md

 # poetry/check-version
+GitHub Action for Python projects using poetry

+## Description
 This action compares the current project version with the latest tag of the repository.
 Fails if the project version isn't newer than the newest tag.

 ## Action Inputs